joaom2a0r0i1a/UAV_3D_reconstruction/README.md

 # Kinodynamic Trajectory Planning For Exploration and 3D Reconstruction
-This work contains the **Kinodynamic Autonomous Exploration Planner (KAEP)** and the **Kinodynamic Receding-Horizon Next-Best-View Planner (KRH-NBVP)** - real-time kinodynamic trajectory planners designed for efficient 3D exploration with Unmanned Aerial Vehicles (UAVs).
-These planners use a Kinodynamic RRT (KRRT) to identify the next viewpoint that maximizes information gain while considering for the robot’s kinodynamic constraints in the planning process.
+This repository contains two real-time kinodynamic trajectory planners for efficient Unmanned Aerial Vehicle (UAV) exploration: the **Kinodynamic Autonomous Exploration Planner (KAEP)** and the **Kinodynamic Receding-Horizon Next-Best-View Planner (KRH-NBVP)**.
+Both planners use a Kinodynamic Rapidly-Exploring Random Tree (KRRT) to evaluate and select the next-best viewpoints that maximize expected information gain while minimizing flight cost.
+The methods explicitly account for the UAV’s kinodynamic model and constraints, enabling fast, smooth, and feasible trajectories for exploration and 3D reconstruction tasks.

 # Installation